dokku/dokku/docs/deployment/ssl-configuration.md

 > Note: Using this method will create a self-signed certificate, which is only recommended for development or staging use, not production environments.

 The `certs:generate` command will walk you through the correct `openssl` commands to create a key, csr and a self-signed cert for a given app/domain.
 We automatically put the self-signed cert in place as well as add the specified domain to the application configuration.

-If you decide to obtain a CA signed certficate, simply place it in `$DOKKU_ROOT/$APP/tls/server.crt` and run `dokku nginx:build-config $APP`.
+If you decide to obtain a CA signed certficate, you can import that certicate using the aformentioned `dokku certs:add` command.

 ### Certificate information